 I started this blog in order to prevent people from getting scammed on the internet.
 The point was to give my readers something that I was searching for when I first started my online journey.

 Unfortunately, it didn’t exist back then.
 So I got scammed many times.

 Let’s talk about email processing jobs.
 If you had a business in this decade, and you knew you could automate a task via software, would you hire a person to do that job?

 Or would you just pay the software company?
 I think the answer is pretty obvious right?

-Even authorities like the FTC warn you about this kind of things.
+Even authorities like the FTC warn you about this kind of thing.

-In short, nobody is going to make you rich for processing emails.
+In short, nobody is going to make you rich by processing emails.
 There are automated tools out there that will do it for them AT A MUCH CHEAPER PRICE.

 I’m doing this for a couple of years already.
 My business doesn’t need people for tasks that can be automated for a fraction of the cost.

 Let’s look at a couple of examples:

 - If you buy ANYTHING online, everything you need will be sent via email.
 Like the receipt, address and so on.
 Do you think there is a guy standing there that is writing those emails?
 Or does the email send automatically?